Women In Ocean Science Award

 Scholar field costs including room and board, boat rentals and fuel, use of wet labs, and vehicles can be scheduled for up to one month each year of the two-year award.
 A total maximum budget will be established at the beginning of your project.
 Interns will be available to assist you with monitoring an experiment in the field for up to 3 months per annum and their field costs will be covered as above.
 You are required to work in the field each season and are also required to present preliminary results within 12 months of your field work at a major conference, such as the European Geophysical Union.

-Each year a WIOS Council will review applications and the applicants’ contributions to ocean science.
+Each year, a WIOSA Council will review applications and the applicants’ contributions to ocean science.
 The selection committee deliberates the nominees potential for advancing ocean science and will vote on the recipient after all applicants are discussed.
 The awardees will be chosen by receiving a majority of the panel’s votes.

 - Are there other considerations for the application?